-Sultan Malik-Shah of Ikonion (or Konya) became the ruler of the Sultanate of Rûm, located in Anatolia, after the death of his father, Sultan Kilidj Arslan in 1107 CE.
+Sultan Malik-Shah of Ikonion (or Konya) became the ruler of the Sultanate of Rûm, located in Anatolia, after the death of his father, Sultan Kilidj Arslan in 1107.
 Not much is known about Malik-Shah’s reign—the feats of his predecessor and successor were much better documented than his.
-Nevertheless, from sources such as Anna Komnene’s The Alexiad, we know he was leading military forays against the Byzantine Empire from around 1112-1116 CE.
+Nevertheless, from sources such as Anna Komnene’s The Alexiad, we know he was leading military forays against the Byzantine Empire from around 1112-1116.

 There were enough clandestine whispers in the Rûm Sultanate that even Emperor Alexios’ intelligence network picked up on the danger.
 Anna Komnene claimed that Alexios gave the information to Malik-Shah, but the sultan largely disregarded the intelligence and refused any aid from the emperor.